Sidebar navigation

 As a student member of our university community, you play an essential role in upholding the values that contribute to a safe, inclusive, and engaging learning environment for everyone.

-The Student Conduct Policy outlines what we expect from you in terms of behaviour, both in and out of class, and explain how we deal with any breaches of the policy.
+The Student Conduct Policy outlines what we expect from you in terms of behaviour, both in and out of class, and explains how we deal with any breaches of the policy.

 You’ll find information here on: